Clinical Pipeline

 DA-1726

 DA-1726 is a long acting oxyntomodulin peptide analog that can bind and activate both glucagon-like peptide-1 (GLP-1) and glucagon receptors.
 Activation of GLP-1 and glucagon receptors suppresses appetite and reduces nutrient intake.
 In addition, activation of glucagon receptors in adipose tissue elicits fat burning.
 Thus, DA-1726, designed as a well-balanced dual agonist, induces weight loss while effectively improving body composition.
 Moreover, hypoglycemic effects induced by GLP-1 receptor activation were maintained.
 DA-1726 has a well understood mechanism of action, and, in pre-clinical mice models, resulted in improved weight loss compared to semaglutide (Wegovy®) and cotadutide (another OXM analogue).
 Additionally, in pre-clinical mouse models, DA-1726 elicited similar weight reduction, while consuming more food, compared to tirzepatide (Zepbound®) and survodutide (a drug with the same MOA), while also preserving lean body mass and demonstrating improved lipid-lowering effects compared to survodutide.
-DA-1726 also has therapeutic potential for MASH via ameliorating metabolic dysregulations.
+In the Phase 1 multiple ascending dose (MAD) trial in obesity, the 32 mg dose of DA-1726 demonstrated best-in-class potential for weight loss, glucose control, and waist circumference reduction.

 posters